kystyn/DEM/README.md

 # DEM
 Discrete element modeling using MUSEN package

-This repository contains programs used for post-processing results of DEM-based modelling of rocks breakdown
+This repository contains programs used for post-processing results of DEM-based modelling of samples of heterogeneous material breakdown

 Data obtained from MUSEN: Object ID, Object geometry, Material, Activity interval, Coordinate